SSNAPS: Audio-Visual Separation of Speech and Background Noise with Diffusion Inverse Sampling: Introduction

 Our contribution in this paper is fourfold.
 Firstly, we reformulate \ac{DAPS} to address our scenario, enabling it to estimate multiple statistically independent signals from two distinct distributions.
-Secondly, since our approach is entirely unsupervised, it can be used to separate an arbitrary number of speakers.
+Secondly, since our approach is entirely unsupervised, the same speech prior can formally be used for speaker separation regardless of the number of speakers.
 While in \cite{davssnm} evaluations were conducted only on two-speaker mixtures with noise, we evaluate on noisy mixtures of 1, 2, and 3 speakers.
 Our experimental study shows that SSNAPS achieves the best \ac{WER} scores, even compared to top-tier \emph{supervised} counterparts.
 Thirdly, we propose an extension of SSNAPS that allows it to perform off-screen speech separation.
 To the best of our knowledge, we are the first to propose an inverse problem technique for this scenario.
 Lastly, we demonstrate that the high-fidelity separation of the ambient noise further enables scene classification.